SEND

 How We Secure Specialist Expertise

-Our Additional Needs Budget is used to support children and young people with SEN. In 2022/23 this amount was £59,613
+Our Notional Special Needs Budget is used to support children and young people with SEN. In 2024/25 this amount is £71,580.65

 The allocation is used to support children and young people with SEND by: